DataBiosphere/toil/docs/running/cliOptions.rst

 **Data Storage Options**
 Allows configuring Toil's data storage.

-  --linkImports         When using a filesystem based job store, CWL input files
+  --link_imports BOOL   When using a filesystem based job store, CWL input files
                         are by default symlinked in.
 Specifying this option instead copies the files into the job store, which may protect them from being modified externally.
 When not specified and as long as caching is enabled, Toil will protect the file automatically by changing the permissions to read-only.
-  --moveExports         When using a filesystem based job store, output files
+  --move_exports BOOL   When using a filesystem based job store, output files
                         are by default moved to the output directory, and a symlink to the moved exported file is created at the initial location.
 Specifying this option instead copies the files into the output directory.
 Applies to filesystem-based job stores only.
-  --disableCaching      Disables caching in the file store.
-This flag must be
-                        set to use a batch system that does not support cleanup, such as Parasol.
   --caching BOOL        Set caching options.
 This must be set to "false"
                         to use a batch system that does not support cleanup, such as Parasol.
 Set to "true" if caching